MicrosoftDocs/CordovaDocs/cordovadocs/2015/access-device-capabilities/manage-plugins.md

 Occasionally you might need to install a specific version of a Cordova plugin that is not listed in the configuration designer.
 If this plugin is available in plugins.cordova.io when using any version of Cordova, or in npm when using Cordova 5.0.0+, you can add the following element to config.xml and the plugin will be installed on when you next build your project:

-1. If any of plugins you intend to install were already added to your project (particularly with an older ID), [Remove them](#remove).
+1. If any of plugins you intend to install were already added to your project (particularly with an older ID), [remove them](#removing).

 2. In **Solution Explorer**, open the shortcut menu for config.xml and choose **View Code**.